 (b) the identifying information has already been disclosed in legal proceedings and the court or tribunal concerned has not made an order prohibiting further disclosure.

-Penalty: $24 000 and imprisonment for 2 years.
+Penalty: a fine of $24 000 and imprisonment for 2 years.

 (3) In any legal proceedings a person must not disclose, or be asked to disclose, identifying information in respect of a notifier unless —